thegenemyers/DAZZ_DB/README.md

 * -s requests the sequence be output on an S-line.

-* -a requests the Arrow information be output as a pulse-width string on an A-line and the 4 SNR channel values (on an N-line),
+* -a requests the Arrow information be output as a pulse-width string on an A-line and the 4 SNR channel values on an N-line,

 * -q requests that the 5 Quiver quality streams be output on d-, c-, i-, m-, and s-lines.